kratzert/RRMPG/docs/source/examples/speed_comparision.rst

     py_time.best / numba_time.best

 .. parsed-literal::

-    222.1521754580626
+    205.15122150338178

-Wow, this is an over 220 x speed up by one single additional line of code.
+Wow, this is roughly a 205 x speed up by one single additional line of code.
 Note that for more complicated models, we'll have to adapt the code a bit more, but in general it will stay very close to normal Python code.